 Great managers have often grown within an organization starting from a low-paid, intense job as a clerk or a regular employee.
 They have excelled at their duties, generated good results and received several promotions until landing a senior management offer.

-Selecting a Great Manager
+Selecting The Great Manager

-Not all employees are a great management material.
+Not all employees are great management material.

 As an employee, your goal is to deliver maximum ROI through your own work.